roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/4wPUapk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Log into a new user account (one generated from the script) on Client-1 VM.
 The login attempt with the user's name & generic password should be successful.
-This is the conclusion of this lab, thank you for viewing!
+That is the conclusion of this lab.
 </p>
 <br />